WillBChang/alfred-bitly-shortener/README.md

 1. Input `bitly` in alfred, paste or type a url.
 2. Select a url and press <kbd>alt</kbd>+<kbd>s</kbd>.

-## Notice
+## Known Issue
-This workflow uses API V3 which will be deactivated on March 1, 2020.
+- This workflow uses API V3 which will be deactivated on March 1, 2020.
 I'll update it soon.
 You can watch this repo for releases only.
+- It gets `http` rather than `https`.